-In competitive districts, about the same number of votes are received by each party.
-Legislators from competitive districts are most likely to weigh both sides of an issue when considering legislation.
-In any state, maximizing the number of delegates from competitive districts is likely to come only at the expense of sacrificing other critical redistricting goals.
-The answer is to create a competitive legislature, where the votes of representatives from competitive districts are needed to pass any legislation.
-This is done by building maps that yield a critical mass of such legislators.
+In competitive districts, the delegate is chosen by about the same number of voters from each party.
+Legislators from competitive districts are most likely to weigh both sides of an issue when consideration legislation.
+However, in any state, maximizing the number of delegates from competitive districts is likely to come only at the expense of sacrificing other critical redistricting goals.
+This answer is to create a competitive legislature, where the votes of representatives from competitive districts are needed to pass any legislation.
+The is done by building maps that yield a critical mass of legislators from competitive districts